 Move-in-ready homes are more desirable to standard buyers.
 If you invest in some attractive updates before you sell, then you can expect higher-priced offers.
 Though there is a market for fixer-uppers, a home without updates that is in dubious condition will likely sell at a lower price.
-If you choose not to pay for any updates or maintenance, your home will sell at a lower price or repairs will be negotiated into the offer.
-On the other hand, remarks about new appliances and fresh carpet can generate more mainstream interest and justify a home’s higher listing price.
+If you choose not to pay for any updates or maintenance, your home will sell at a lower price, or repairs will be negotiated into the offer.
+On the other hand, remarks about new appliances and newly refinished hardwood floors can generate more mainstream interest and justify a home’s higher listing price.
 Ultimately, you will need to decide which investments are going to be advantageous to you in this transaction.

 Make minor repairs

 Assumedly, at this point, you’ve already handled any significant repairs and renovations.
-Now is not the time to start dealing with those termites or leaking roof.
-NYC is a buyer’s market now so no matter how small a problem may seem it needs to be fixed.
-It might even be worthwhile hiring a home inspector to look the apartment over for any issues you mightn’t have noticed.
+Now is not the time to start dealing with those termites or leaking roofs.
+NYC is a buyer’s market now, so no matter how small a problem may seem, it needs fixing.
+It might even be worthwhile hiring a home inspector to look at the apartment over for any issues you mightn’t have noticed.
 Common minor repairs include: